 - Noble Bird of Prey: Is based on the peregrine falcon.

-- Related in the Adaptation: In The Angry Birds Movie 2, she and Chuck are brother and sister.
+- Related in the Adaptation: In The Angry Birds Movie 2, Silver and Chuck are siblings.

-Voiced by: Heljä Heikkinen (Angry Birds Stella), Kate McKinnon (The Angry Birds Movie)
+Voiced by: Heljä Heikkinen (Games & animated shorts, 2013-present), Kate McKinnon (The Angry Birds Movie)

 Debut: Angry Birds Seasons